carburetor

 • Controls the engine speed.

-• According to the engine speed and load changes, carburetors increase or decrease the amount of mixture.
+• According to engine speed and load changes, carburetors increase or decrease the amount of mixture.

-• It vaporizes the fuel and mixes the air into a homogeneous air-fuel mixture.
+• It vaporises the fuel and mixes the air into a homogeneous air-fuel mixture.

-• Also, helps to keep a certain head of fuel in the float chamber all the time.
+• It also helps to keep a certain amount of fuel in the float chamber all the time.

-• Helps the fuel to burn smoothly and properly without any problem.
+• It helps the fuel burn smoothly and properly without any problems.

 Functional Parts of Carburetors